TheWorkflowAcademy/Converting-Non-Lead-Records-in-ZohoCRM/README.md

 Zoho CRM has a default conversion button that lets users convert Leads to Contacts on a click of a button.
 This functionality however, is limited to only the 2 aforementioned modules.
 This script aims to replicate the conversion button should you need to convert records across modules that aren't Leads to Contacts.
 This is done by copying all the necessary fields and related lists from the original module to the new, then deleting the old record.

 ## Example Case
 You are running an insurance business with two different types of client accounts, "Households" and "Businesses".
-You manage these 2 different types of accounts in CRM by having 2 modules with the aforementioned types.
+You manage these 2 different types of accounts in CRM by having 2 modules, one for each type.
 At any point of time, your staff needs to convert "Household" records to "Businesses" and vice versa.

 ## Configuration
 * The two inter-related conversion modules should be set up with the relevant fields mapped.